junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Elkins enters his room without knocking, and Cas sees the demon's face behind the vessel.

-Cas rushes up, manifesting his angel blade into the palm.
+Cas rushes up, manifesting his angel blade into his palm.
 Two more demons crowd into the room, both taking the form of saloon ladies, another two wait in the hallway.

 He swings the blade at the one possessing the poor bartender, the demon smirks harshly.
 "Careful, don't want to hurt the good old man in here, he's still awake."
-The eyes of the demon flash back to human for a second, the bartender looks at him in frantic confusion and panic, and then the eyes switch back to demon's black eyes.
+The eyes of the demon flash back to human for a second, the bartender looks at him in frantic confusion and panic, and then the eyes switch back to the demon's black eyes.

-Fighting demons while trying to not harm the possessed human is like disarming a bomb tied to a beating heart.
+Fighting demons while trying not to harm the possessed human is like disarming a bomb tied to a beating heart.

 Cas hides the angel blade away in the pocket dimension, maneuvering between the demons, while murmuring the exorcism in Latin.
 It's been a while since he last saw a demon, let alone fighting one.
 The easy pace of ranch life has made him slack.
 The words stumble and the demons catch him off guard.